Simon Callow: Narration

 Callow was the reader of The Twits and The Witches in the Puffin Roald Dahl Audio Books Collection (ISBN 978-0-140-92255-4), and has done audio versions of several abridged P.G.
 Wodehouse books that feature, among others, the fictional character Jeeves.
 They include Very Good, Jeeves and Aunts Aren't Gentlemen.
 Callow is the reader of the audio book edition of William E. Wallace's Michelangelo, God's Architect, published by Princeton University Press.
 Callow narrated the audiobook of Robert Fagles' 2006 translation of Virgil's The Aeneid.
 In November 2009, "Mini Stories", a recording by the Caput Ensemble of Haflidi Hallgrimsson's settings of the surreal poetry of Daniil Kharms, featuring Callow as the narrator, was released by Hyperion Records.

+Callow played Stroganoff in the 1987 Saturday Night Theatre production of A Bullet in the Ballet dramatised by Pat Hooker on BBC Radio 4.

 Personal life

-Callow was listed 28th in The Independent 2007 listing of the most influential gay men and women in the UK.
-In the 1999 Birthday Honours, he was appointed Commander of the Order of the British Empire (CBE) for his services to acting.
-He was one of the first actors to declare their homosexuality publicly, doing so in his 1984 book Being An Actor.

-He married Sebastian Fox in June 2016.
+Callow came out as gay in his 1984 book Being An Actor.
+He was listed 28th in The Independent's 2007 listing of the most influential gay men and women in the UK.
+He married his partner Sebastian Fox in June 2016.

 In an interview, Callow stated: I'm not really an activist, although I am aware that there are some political acts one can do that actually make a difference and I think my coming out as a gay man was probably one of the most valuable things I've done in my life.
 I don't think any actor had done so voluntarily and I think it helped to change the culture.

+Although he was a prominent supporter of Stonewall when it was set up in 1989, he has more recently distanced himself from the organisation due to its stance on trans self-identification.

-In August 2014, Callow was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+In August 2014, Callow was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the referendum on that issue.

+In the 1999 Birthday Honours, he was appointed Commander of the Order of the British Empire (CBE) for his services to acting.